ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 The Kickstarter trajectory consisted of two parts:
 * One month covering all kinds of trainings: technical, non-technical, backend, frontend, DevOps...
-* After our minds were filled with all this information, there was a dev case where we could put everything we learned into practice.
+* After our minds were filled with all this information, there was a DevCase where we could put everything we learned into practice.

 ## First Day
 On the first day of the Kickstarter trajectory we were welcomed into the company and got an introduction about the structure of the company.